 The second difference between the Hotel Zone and the rest of Cancun is the fact that most of the people living in Centro and beyond might speak basic English…but almost everything outside of the resort district caters to the Spanish-speaking residents, with the exception of the main avenues of Yaxchilan, Tulum and Bonampak.
 These are the three eastern-most avenues running north and south along the mainland just west of the bridges that connect to the Hotel Zone.
 There are a lot of restaurants and plazas that cater to the more adventurous tourists, and you can still find menus in English and English-speaking staff.
 But once you go west beyond Yaxchilan you enter the Spanish-only barrios.

 The same goes for taxis.
-Many is the time they try to tell me the price is double or triple the actual rate, and it’s only when I reply in Spanish that they realize I’m not some idiot tourist but in fact a local resident and everything changes.
-Bus drivers will do the same thing; the Hotel Zone buses only cost 8.5 pesos to ride into Centro, but they tell all the tourists “one dollar”, which is actually anywhere from 12 to 15 pesos, depending on the exchange rate.
-Every day, all day, they are pocketing that extra change because the tourists don’t know any better.
-Another example of this is an American family getting on a bus in the Hotel Zone.
-Mom, dad, two kids.
-They handed the bus driver four tickets from a prior bus, not realizing that the tickets which are sold per-bus are just that: for each individual bus.
-They tried to argue with the driver and eventually it came down to them explaining how the previous bus driver had told them that for 50 USD they could buy bus tickets which would be good for their entire vacation and could be used on any of the other buses throughout their stay.
+Many is the time they try to tell tourists the price is double or triple the actual rate, and it’s only if you reply in Spanish that they realize you’re not a green tourist but a seasoned veteran or local resident.
+Bus drivers will do the same thing; the Hotel Zone buses only cost 10.5 pesos to ride into Centro, but they tell all the tourists “one dollar”, which is actually anywhere from 18 to 20 pesos, depending on the exchange rate.
+Every day, all day, they are pocketing that extra change because many tourists don’t know any better (though some do and don’t mind as they look at is as a “vacation tip”, and many people bring extra cash just for that purpose.

-Where we live is no different than any subdivision you’ll find in the United States; the middle class Mexicans who make up the bulk of Cancun live here.
-They drive modern cars, they have mortgages and they live life just the way most people in most other developed do; they work 40 hour work weeks or more and both spouses are pitching in to help provide a good life for their kids.
+Where we live is no different than any resedential area or subdivision you’ll find in the United States; the middle class Mexicans who make up the bulk of Cancun live here.
+They drive modern cars, they have mortgages and they live life just the way most people in most other developed do; they work 40-60 hour work weeks or more and both spouses are pitching in to help provide a good life for their kids.

 On top of all of that, Cancun is a natural starting point for those who want to explore the Mayan culture.
 Known as the Mayan Heartland that extends from here into Central Mexico, then south into the state of Chiapas, south-east into Guatemala and then north again into Belize, you can visit dozens of ruins within a half-days’ drive from Cancun.
 Beyond that, you can drive for several day’s in either direction and stumble across Mayan ruins, as well as the Mayan people themselves, very much alive and thriving despite most people assuming they are a dead culture.
 While they mostly exist as indigenous tribes removed from the city life, their shamanic culture is still at the heart of this part of Mexico, and it’s certainly a part of the city itself once you take the time to experience the city beyond the resorts.

 They are not backwards, inbred, uneducated brown-skinned people born to serve the white-skinned, superior American as the manual laborers of the world; they have only garnished that reputation because the average, everyday, privileged American has relegated the Mexican to performing the tasks that they themselves don’t want to get their hands dirty doing, so they allow someone else to do it for them.
 This has gone on for so many years that the average American has unwittingly become conditioned to view any Mexican as being inferior to them, which is absolutely not the case.

 Mexicans are a proud people with a rich and diverse culture.
 They are a passionate people, with a love of good food, good beer and good tequila.
 They love their fiestas with a passion I have never come across before.
 I was told a joke one time that if you sit a Mexican down with a beer and point your finger at something they will come up with a reason why there should be a festival day for that particular person, place or thing.
 Day of the fire hydrant.
 Day of the taco.
 Day of the fireman.
 Day of the dog print in cement.
 So on and so forth.

 There is a reason this is called the “land of tomorrow”, and it’s not simply because no one pays attention to the time.
 It’s because they realize, as a culture, that it’s not worth stressing about five years into the future when all you really need to be worrying about is what you are doing today and what you are doing tomorrow.
 Calmate.
 Drink your beer, enjoy your tequila and relax in the shade of a palm tree while the ocean laps up over your feet.
 You don’t know what tomorrow will bring.
-Smoke a little mota.
+Pass the joint.
 Enjoy a little swim in a fresh-water cenote.
 Relajate.
 It’s Mexico, man.
 Stop stressing and just enjoy life.
 There’s plenty of sun, sand, cenotes, tequila, ceviche and cervezas for everyone, 365 days a year.